tugrulguner/dynamic_risk_assessment/README.md

 new input data to perform data ingestion.
 If there is any new input, it decides to perform ingestion or else stops running the code.
 When it performs data ingestion, it uploads the latest model pickle file, performs prediction and then calculates the new score.
 Here, again, script checks whether new score is higher than the current one or not.
-If it is higher, stops the executiono else, it decides there is a model drift and then executes training, scoring, and deployment again.
+If it is higher, stops the execution, else, it decides there is a model drift and then executes training, scoring, and deployment again.
 Finally, when these new model and score files are uploaded to production folder, it performs reporting, which saves confusion matrix into production folder, and finally apicalls again to monitor and diagnose the automated process.